 Adding the right hot sauce is necessary

 Cooking red meat with the right spices is essential.
-I added my Mango Gourmet Hot Sauce for more flavor.
+I added Noubess Mango Hot Sauce for more flavor.
 The hot sauce and the Malbec wine redefined the taste of the oxtail.

 The spiciness of the hot sauce elevated the aroma and taste of the wine.
 The right marriage of flavors.